Signal integrity or SI is a measure of the quality

 and decreased the noise immunity of digital CMOS circuits.

-This has led to noise being a significant problem
+This has led to noise being a significant problem for

 Noise

 may cause a signal to assume the wrong value.
-This
+This is

-Noise may delay the settling of the signal to the
+Noise may delay the settling of the signal to the correct

-correct value.
+value.
 This is often called noise-on-delay.

 Noise

-may cause the input voltage of a gate to go below
+may cause the input voltage of a gate to go below ground,

-of the device.
+device.

 Typically,

-an IC designer would take the following steps for
+an IC designer would take the following steps for SI verification

 Perform

-simulations.
-For ICs, unlike PCBs, physical measurement
+unlike PCBs, physical measurement of the parasitics is

-of the parasitics is almost never done, since in-situ
+almost never done, since in-situ measurements with external

-difficult.
-Furthermore, any measurement would occur
+equipment are extremely difficult.
+Furthermore, any measurement

-to fix any problems observed.
+too late to fix any problems observed.

 Create

-a list of expected noise events, including different
+a list of expected noise events, including different types

-types of noise, such as coupling and charge sharing.
+of noise, such as coupling and charge sharing.

 Create

 a model for each noise event.
-It is critical that
+It is critical that this

-event will occur.
+occur.

 Create

-a SPICE (or another circuit simulator) netlist that
+a SPICE (or another circuit simulator) netlist that represents

-represents the desired excitation.
+the desired excitation.

 Run